ShaPOC/ProjectGhost/software/sslsplit/README.md

 A Cross Compiled version of SSLSplit as is available here; http://www.roe.ch/SSLsplit for the AR9331 SOC and OpenWRT.

 * SSLSplit version: 0.4.8

+## Files and folders

+The Binary (as is being tested on Ghost) can be found inside the bin folder.
+Inside the src, you will find the modified source of SSLSplit 0.4.8 to work with our cross compiler for OpenWRT.